-In an effort to introduce new — or even continuing — students to representatives in the Students’ Union and in the Students’ Legislative Council throughout the spring and summer, the Gauntlet is running the series, ‘Who’s Who in the SU.’
+In an effort to introduce new — or even continuing — students to representatives in the Students’ Union and in the Students’ Legislative Council, the Gauntlet is running the series, ‘Who’s Who in the SU.’
 The fourth instalment introduces Kevin Dang, vice-president academic of the SU.
 Elected in March 2019, Dang began his term on May 1, 2019 and will be in the role until the end of April 2020.

 The Gauntlet: What do you do in your role?

 Kevin Dang: The role really touches on that representative piece — and advocacy.
 As VP academic, you represent the student interests on a variety of different university groups, and that’s a huge part of the role that can range from anything from teaching and learning to research and scholarship.
 I think that piece is really important because at the same time you’re representing students, you’re also raising issues and providing that student perspective on things being worked on — things that are very relevant to students.
 I’ve seen the role shift a little bit towards student support — we often get students that come into the office who are in distress or need guidance and you’re like a bit of an advisor in that way where you provide them with resources or redirect them to different offices on campus.
 Of course, I’m really pushing for research and teaching and learning and things like that — different things that are related to students on campus, making sure those are issues that are at the forefront for university admin and for us as well.